Black Swan (film): Conception

 Darren Aronofsky first became interested in ballet when his sister studied dance at the High School of Performing Arts in New York City.
 The basic idea for the film started when he hired screenwriters to rework a screenplay called The Understudy, which portrayed off-Broadway actors and explored the notion of being haunted by a double.
-Aronofsky said the screenplay had elements of All About Eve, Roman Polanski's The Tenant, and Fyodor Dostoyevsky's novella The Double.
+Aronofsky said the screenplay had elements of All About Eve (1950), Roman Polanski's The Tenant (1976), and Fyodor Dostoyevsky's novella The Double.
 The director had also seen numerous productions of Swan Lake, and he connected the duality of the White Swan and the Black Swan to the script.
 When researching for the production of Black Swan, Aronofsky found ballet to be "a very insular world" whose dancers were "not impressed by movies".
 Regardless, the director found active and inactive dancers to share their experiences with him.

 He also stood backstage to see the Bolshoi Ballet perform at the Lincoln Center for the Performing Arts.

 Aronofsky called Black Swan a companion piece to his previous film The Wrestler, recalling one of his early projects about a love affair between a wrestler and a ballerina.
 He eventually separated the wrestling and the ballet worlds as "too much for one movie".
 He compared the two films: "Wrestling some consider the lowest art—if they would even call it art—and ballet some people consider the highest art.
 But what was amazing to me was how similar the performers in both of these worlds are.
 They both make incredible use of their bodies to express themselves."
 About the psychological thriller nature of Black Swan, actress Natalie Portman compared the film's tone to Polanski's 1968 film Rosemary's Baby, while Aronofsky said Polanski's Repulsion (1965) and The Tenant (1976) were "big influences" on the final film.
 Actor Vincent Cassel also compared Black Swan to Polanski's early works and additionally compared it to David Cronenberg's early works.

 Casting

-Aronofsky first discussed with Portman the possibility of a ballet film in 2000, and he found she was interested in playing a ballet dancer.
+Aronofsky first discussed with Natalie Portman the possibility of a ballet film in 2000, and he found she was interested in playing a ballet dancer.
 Portman explained being part of Black Swan, "I'm trying to find roles that demand more adulthood from me because you can get stuck in a very awful cute cycle as a woman in film, especially being such a small person."
 Portman suggested to Aronofsky that her good friend Mila Kunis would be perfect for the role.
 Kunis contrasted Lily with Nina, "My character is very loose ...
 She's not as technically good as Natalie's character, but she has more passion, naturally.
 That's what [Nina] lacks."
 The female characters are directed in the Swan Lake production by Thomas Leroy, played by Cassel.
 He compared his character to George Balanchine, who co-founded New York City Ballet and was "a control freak, a true artist using sexuality to direct his dancers".